carlosloslas/PyVortexInfoVisualisation/README.md

 ### Acnowledgements

 Thanks to my supervisor Dr. Gabriel Weymouth for all his support.
-Without all his good suggestions and meetings this proyect would have never reached this level.
+Without all his good suggestions and meetings this proyect would have never achieved what it has.